 The holidays are coming, as are the visits from family and the photos.
-I know the importance of making sure your pup looks adorable for the festivities and portraits – and wanting them fluffy for the (theoretically) colder winter.
-We love working with the fluffy ones, too!
+We know the importance of making sure your pup looks adorable for the festivities and portraits – and wanting them fluffy for winter.
 It’s incredibly satisfying to see a happy fluffball walk out our door looking stylish.

 However, there is something more important to us than the perfect “cute” haircut and that is the comfort of our clients.

 Serious matting is tight and close to the skin and occurs over more than 25% of your dog’s body.
 Serious mats will appear as clumps sometimes resembling dreadlocks.
 They are painful and dangerous as they are pulling at the skin, restricting blood flow to the skin, trapping moisture and restricting air flow which can cause hidden sores and, in some cases, bruising or hematomas.
 Dogs with serious matting must be clipped or shaved down.
 Clippers cannot cut through mats, therefore the groomer must go UNDER the mats which therefore results in a very short (and sometime uneven) haircut.
 This presents its own challenges and requires a signed release, because dogs with serious matting can have hidden sores and abrasions in addition to issues and discomfort from the lack of blood flow caused by the intense pulling of the mats for an extended amount of time.